99robots/99robots-custom-image-sizes/readme.txt

 2. Select your image size when inserting image into a post

 == Changelog ==

+= 1.2.1 = 2018-03-08
+* FIXED: Plugin not working
+* Make compatible with WordPress 4.9.4
+* Refactor the code according to WordPress coding standards

 = 1.2.0 = 2017-06-09
 * Make compatible with WordPress 4.8